How to use CSS Animations without a library

 While color and height can be animated, it is generally more performant to use only

-animations where possible.
-Animating an element’s height
+opacity and transform animations where possible.
+Animating an element’s height or width can

-be improved in performance by instead using transform: scale()
+be improved in performance by instead using transform: scale(). .

 Fourth Example: Chaining animations